Register Access Block Icon

 cfg.addRead ('ADCBUF0', 'float', [0 3.3]); % 0–4095 register β†’ 0–3.3 V output

-See the class help (help MCHP_Register_API) for the complete method list (addWrite, addWriteLiteral, addRead, addInit, insertFlush, setWriteAtomic, setTriggerMode, fromBlock, applyTo).
+See help MCHP_Register_API for the full method list (addWrite, addWriteLiteral, addRead, addInit, insertFlush, setWriteAtomic, setInitAtomic, setReadAtomic, setTriggerMode, fromBlock, applyTo).

 Safety Notes

 The Register Access block is a power-user tool and bypasses the safety checks performed by the dedicated peripheral blocks.
-Pay particular attention to the following:
+Pay particular attention to:

-• Input range validation (SAF-001 / SAF-002) β€” Inverted ranges ([max min], negative gain) are not validated, and out-of-range inputs are not clamped.
+• Input range validation (SAF-001 / SAF-002) β€” Inverted ranges, negative gains and out-of-range inputs are not validated.
 Add a Simulink Saturation block in front of each Write input if the application requires clamping.

 • Architecture mismatch (SAF-010) β€” Forcing archBits = 32 on a 16-bit chip is not validated.
 Keep the chip selection in sync with the Master block.

-• Cross-block conflicts β€” If another MCHP block (PWM, ADC, UART, …) already writes to the same register or bit-field, the Register Access block will silently overwrite it.
-Use the Port Info block to audit pin and register assignments.
+• Cross-block conflicts β€” If another MCHP block already writes to the same register or bit-field, Register Access will silently overwrite it.
+Use the Port Info block to audit register and pin assignments.

 Examples